software-mansion/react-native-gesture-handler/docs/docs/fundamentals/gesture-composition.md

 ## blocksExternalGesture

-`blocksExternalGesture` works similarily to `requireExternalGestureToFail` but the direction of the relation is reversed - instead of being one-to-many relation, it's many-to-one.
+`blocksExternalGesture` works similarly to `requireExternalGestureToFail` but the direction of the relation is reversed - instead of being one-to-many relation, it's many-to-one.
 It's especially useful for making lists where the `ScrollView` component needs to wait for every gesture underneath it.
 All that's required to do is to pass a ref, for example:

 ```jsx
 import React, { useRef } from 'react';